ray-project/ray/doc/source/cluster/kubernetes/examples/rayjob-kueue-priority-scheduling.md

 The YAML manifest configures:

 * **ResourceFlavor**
   * The ResourceFlavor `default-flavor` is an empty ResourceFlavor because the compute resources in the Kubernetes cluster are homogeneous.
-In other words, users can request 1 GPU without considering whether it's a NVIDIA A100 or T4 GPU.
+In other words, users can request 1 GPU without considering whether it's an NVIDIA A100 or a T4 GPU.
 * **ClusterQueue**
     * The ClusterQueue `cluster-queue` only has 1 ResourceFlavor `default-flavor` with quotas for 2 CPUs, 8G memory, and 1 GPU.
 It exactly matches the resources requested by 1 RayJob custom resource. ***Hence, only 1 RayJob can run at a time.***
     * The ClusterQueue `cluster-queue` has a preemption policy `withinClusterQueue: LowerPriority`.
 This policy allows the pending RayJob that doesn’t fit within the nominal quota for its ClusterQueue to preempt active RayJob custom resources in the ClusterQueue that have lower priority.
 * **LocalQueue**
   * The LocalQueue `user-queue` is a namespaced object in the `default` namespace which belongs to a ClusterQueue.
-A namespace is typically assigned to a tenant, team or user, of the organization.
+A typical practice is to assign a namespace to a tenant, team or user, of an organization.
 Users submit jobs to a LocalQueue, instead of to a ClusterQueue directly.
 * **WorkloadPriorityClass**
   * The WorkloadPriorityClass `prod-priority` has a higher value than the WorkloadPriorityClass `dev-priority`.
 This means that RayJob custom resources with the `prod-priority` priority class take precedence over RayJob custom resources with the `dev-priority` priority class.